 How do I make Veal Piccata?

-The first step is to cut the veal into medallions and pound them thin using a meat hammer.
+The first step is to cut the veal into medallions and pound them into thin veal cutlets using a meat mallet.
+This type of cutlet is also referred to as veal scallopine (referring to the cut of veal and not the dish).

-Dredge the pounded veal in flour seasoned with salt and pepper.
+Dredge the pounded veal cutlets in all purpose flour seasoned with salt and black pepper.
+Shake off any excess flour.

-Saute the mushrooms in olive oil in a saute pan over medium-high heat until they’re almost fully cooked.
+Add the mushrooms to a large skillet with olive oil, over medium-high heat.
+Saute the mushrooms until they’re almost fully cooked.
 Add the floured veal to the pan.

-When the veal has been cooked on both sides, add a little white wine to the pan and remove from the heat.
-Add the artichoke heart slices, lemon juice, chicken stock and seasonings to the pan.
+When the veal has been cooked on both sides, add a little white wine to the pan, deglazing the pan which will release all the tasty browned bits from the bottom of the pan.

 Do I have to use wine in my Veal Picatta?